gum graft surgery An Overview

 Gum recession can occur for a variety of reasons: the most common reasons being gum disease, genetics, and aggressive brushing and flossing.
 When gum recession occurs, it can make the teeth appear longer than they are.
 More importantly, it can lead to tooth sensitivity if the roots of the teeth become exposed.
 In advanced cases, gum recession can contribute to premature tooth loss.
 Not only is addressing a receding gum line essential to the aesthetic of your smile, but it is also crucial to restoring your gum and dental health.

 When significant gum recession has occurred, it is imperative that patients undergo gum reconstruction using gum grafting techniques to improve their gum health.
-As a trusted periodontist and oral surgeon, Dr. Jody Harrison of Asheville, NC, is committed to helping each of our patients achieve a healthier smile.
+As a trusted periodontist and periodontal surgeon, Dr. Jody Harrison of Asheville, NC, is committed to helping each of our patients achieve a healthier smile.
 After a thorough consultation, Dr. Harrison will recommend the most appropriate solution for your gum and dental health.

 The Benefits of Gum Graft Surgery